jean-gblr/md-to-github-wiki/README.md

-# xml-to-github-wiki
+# md-to-github-wiki
-This project allows you to convert xml documentation to markdown ready to upload to github wiki
+This project allows you to split one md documentation file into several pages with links allowing easy upload to your github wiki repo.

+## Context
+This python script has been coded to help our need, maybe it can help you too.
+We used it on a generated md file that was converted by [vsxmd](https://github.com/lijunle/Vsxmd) on a .Net5 project

+## Getting started

+### Usage
+> python3 .\parser.py documentation.md

+### Entry file
+documentation.md is the md file converted by vsxmd.

+### Output
+A folder containing all files to upload to your github.wiki